retarus/retarus-node-sms/README.md

 ```

 ### Send a SMS
 To send a sms, first setup the SDK like described above.
 For your credentials, we recommend setting up an .env file.
-It should also contain the customer number.
 > **Please note:** Using the API will only work with valid credentials.

 After that, you can execute the examples '01.send_sms.ts' with Typescript.
 As a result, you should get a message that reports back the ID of the created job, it will also show how to request the according report for the job.